Fort Dearborn: Local events

 A French-Jesuit mission, the Mission of the Guardian Angel, was founded somewhere in the vicinity in 1696, but was abandoned around 1700.
 The Fox Wars effectively closed the area to Europeans in the first part of the 18th century.
-The first non-native to re-settle in the area may have been a trader named Guillory, who might have had a trading-post near Wolf Point on the Chicago River around 1778.
+An early non-native to re-settle in the area may have been a trader named Guillory, who might have had a trading-post near Wolf Point on the Chicago River around 1778.

-Jean Baptiste Point du Sable, a French-speaking colonist of African descent, built a prosperous farm and trading post near the mouth of the Chicago River in the 1780s, at a site, directly across the river from the future fort.
-A settlement developed there and he is widely regarded as the founder of Chicago.
+Jean Baptiste Point du Sable, a French-speaking trader and settler of African descent, built a prosperous farm and trading post near the mouth of the Chicago River in the 1780s, at a site directly across the river from the future fort.
+A settlement developed there and he is viewed by some as the founder of Chicago.
 Antoine Ouilmette is the next recorded resident of Chicago; he claimed to have settled at the mouth of the Chicago River in July 1790.

 First Fort Dearborn

 On March 9, 1803, Henry Dearborn, the Secretary of War, wrote to Colonel Jean Hamtramck, the commandant of Detroit, instructing him to have an officer and six men survey the route from Detroit to Chicago, and to make a preliminary investigation of the situation at Chicago.
 Captain John Whistler was selected as commandant of the new post, and set out with six men to complete the survey.
 The survey completed, on July 14, 1803, a company of troops set out to make the overland journey from Detroit to Chicago.
 Whistler and his family made their way to Chicago on a schooner called the Tracy.
 The troops reached their destination on August 17.
 The Tracy was anchored about half a mile offshore, unable to enter the Chicago River due to a sandbar at its mouth.
 Julia Whistler, the wife of Captain Whistler's son, Lieutenant William Whistler, later related that 2000 Indians gathered to see the Tracy.
 The troops had completed the construction of the fort by the summer of 1804; it was a log-built fort enclosed in a double stockade, with two blockhouses (see diagram above).
-The fort was named Fort Dearborn, after U.S. Secretary of War Henry Dearborn, who had commissioned its construction.
+The fort was named Fort Dearborn, after Secretary of War Henry Dearborn, who had commissioned its construction.

 A fur trader, John Kinzie, who bought the old Du Sable property, arrived in Chicago in 1804, and rapidly became the civilian leader of the small settlement that grew around the fort.
 In 1810, Kinzie and Whistler became embroiled in a dispute over Kinzie supplying alcohol to the Indians.
 In April, Whistler and other senior officers at the fort were removed; Whistler was replaced as commandant of the fort by Captain Nathan Heald.